Scott Morrison meets his dear friend Narendra Modi at the Cop26 - ExBulletin

 Scott Morrison meets his dear friend Narendra Modi at the Cop26

-After a series of icy meetings at the G20 summit in Rome, Scott Morrison has finally found a companion at the Cop26.

-Scott Morrison was thanked for being a “dear friend” of India on the sidelines of the Cop26 climate summit in Glasgow.
+Scott Morrison was thanked for being a dear friend from India on the sidelines of the Cop26 climate summit in Glasgow.

-Prime Minister Narendra Modi took to Twitter on Tuesday morning to declare that there is never a “dull moment” when he is with his friend Mr. Morrison.
+Prime Minister Narendra Modi took to Twitter on Tuesday morning to say that there is never a dull moment when he is with his friend Mr Morrison.

-It came just hours after he praised the Australian medical regulator’s decision to recognize the locally produced Covid-19 vaccine in India, Covaxin.
+It came just hours after he praised the decision by Australian medical regulators to recognize the locally produced Covid-19 vaccine in India, Covaxin.

 As the G20 leaders’ summit kicked off last week, Australia and India were only joined by China in resisting a global offer to phase out coal-fired power plants and mining.